pate0672/Pizza-Zizza-Backend/README.md

    | password | String | true | 70 | |
    | isAdmin | Boolean | true | | false|

-3. All API routes for the _students_ and _courses_ resource paths should only be accessible to authenticated users.
+3. All API routes for the _Pizza_ and _Ingredients_ resource paths are only be accessible to authenticated users.

-4. All `POST`, `PUT`, `PATCH`, and `DELETE` routes for both the _students_ and _courses_ resource paths should be limited to authenticated users with the `isAdmin` flag set to true.
+4. All `POST`, `PUT`, `PATCH`, and `DELETE` routes for both the _Pizza_ and _Ingredients_ resource paths are limited to authenticated users with the `isAdmin` flag set to true.

-5. Record each login attempt in an `authentication_attempts` collection in MongoDB.
-The properties of each attempt document should include:
+5. Recorded each login attempt in an `authentication_attempts` collection in MongoDB.
+The properties of each attempt document include:

 | Property   | Type    | Required | Max Length |
 | :--------- | :------ | :------- | ---------: |